mnot/http_sfv/README.md

 (Token("foo"), {'a': 1})
 ~~~

-Note that even if there aren't parameters, a tuple will still be returned, as in soem items on this List:
+Note that even if there aren't parameters, a tuple will still be returned, as in some items on this List:

 ~~~ python
 >>> parse(b"a, b; q=5, c", tltype="list")